 PURGE YOUR CLOTHES

 We all know we need to do it, but boy is it tougher than it sounds.
 All of a sudden that sweater you never wear starts looking too cute to toss or those too-tight jeans suddenly become the motivation to get more fit.
 While that’s a nice try, so is donating any clothes you’re seriously no longer into.

 Afterwhich, take a good hard look at what’s left in your closet.
-If you notice that you got rid of a lot of formal, girly or dressy clothes and you’re left with jeans, t-shirts, bomber jacket—then perhaps this means that your personal style leans more toward urban casual.
+If you notice that you got rid of a lot of formal, girly, or dressy clothes and you’re left with jeans, t-shirts, bomber jackets—then perhaps this means that your personal style leans more toward urban casual.